Tom Bruce (rugby league)

-Thomas Fraser Bruce (1885–1917) was a pioneer Australian rugby league footballer in the New South Wales Rugby League competition and an Australian Imperial Forces (AIF) officer who fell in World War I at the Battle of Passchendale.
+Thomas Fraser Bruce (1885 – 12 October 1917) was an Australian rugby league footballer in the New South Wales Rugby League competition and an Australian Imperial Forces (AIF) officer who fell in World War I at the Battle of Passchendale.

 Early life and football career

 Born in Braidwood, New South Wales to parents Robert and Margaret Bruce, the family relocated to Sydney.
 His mother later lived in the Sydney suburb of Kensington.